lanesawyer/advent-of-code/README.md

 ### Needed Updates
 - I moved from an `Option` to a `Result` on the `Day` response, but haven't migrated 2020 or 2021 years over yet.
 - Auto-download of puzzle input
+- Macro for main that sets up the output and runs the days
+- More helper functions for common input parsing needs